cognusion/ripfix/README.md

 Location of a file that will be locked when an instance of **ripfix** is running.
 If another is started up it will be unable to lock the file and return an appropriate message whilst exiting.

 While not strictly prohibitive if multiple instances of ripfix are running, they *must* all be running *clean==false* or they will clobber each other on the way out.
 This solves that.

+The ***hidden*** option *--ignore-flock* does exist, but should never be used unless you really really understand what you're doing, and need to run multiple **ripfix** instances concurrently, and really really understand what you're doing.

 ### log